sensu/sensu-docs-legacy/source/docs/0.23/clients.md

 : description
   : The critical threshold (in seconds) where a Sensu client is determined to be
     unhealthy, not having sent a keepalive in so many seconds.

+    _WARNING: keepalive messages are sent at an interval of 20 seconds.
+Setting a `critical` threshold of 20 seconds or fewer will result in false-positive events.
+Also note that due to the potential for NTP synchronization issues and/or network latency or packet loss interfering with regular delivery of client keepalive messages, we recommend a minimum `critical` threshold of 60 seconds._

 : required
   : false
 : type